mkokotovich/footballpicks/README.md

 fly pg restart -a fbpickspg --skip-health-checks --force
 ```

-To load a new season's schedule, run:
+To load a new season's schedule, and reset the win/loss records, run:

 ```
 python manage.py generate_schedule
+python manage.py reset_team_records
 ```

 To run this in prod, first connect to the server: